-16. If it is necessary to replace the emergency oxygen control cable on Pre-Mod.282 or Post-Mod.967 aircraft, a new link from the control cable to the connection on the emergency oxygen bottle may be required.
-The cable without any slack is offered up to the link and the appropriate hole in the link in alignment with the cable eye fitting noted.
+16. If it is necessary to replace the emergency oxygen control cable on Pre-Mod.282 or Post-Mod.967 aircraft, a new link from the control cable to the connection on the emergency oxygen bottle may be required and should be fitted as follows.
+Fit the new link Pt.No.
+F.248510 to the hook on the oxygen bottle assembly, offer up the control cable to the link leaving just enough slack to allow the link to be removed from the hook and mark off the fixing position on the link.
 The excess length of link should be trimmed off as shown in the Vol.2 leaflet.